Asbestos & Its Effects

 Talk To A Respected Minnesota Asbestos Exposure Attorney

-If you have been diagnosed with lung cancer, submit your information in the free case evaluation field to the right, and our firm will contact you, or contact one of our Minnesota asbestos exposure lawyers by phone at 800-620-1829 or review our Minnesota asbestos exposure lawyers’ bios.
+If you have been diagnosed with lung cancer, contact one of our Minnesota asbestos exposure lawyers by phone at 651-377-4740.

 Clients coming to Sieben Polk P.A. are coming to the law firm viewed by many across the country as the go-to firm in Minnesota for mesothelioma cases.
 National firms that advertise on television frequently refer clients in Minnesota to us because of our ability to handle asbestos exposure cases, including occupational and secondhand exposure, quickly and efficiently.